 Crispy Carrot Fries that Rival Regular Fries

-If you love fries but want something a little healthier, carrot fries are about to become your new go-to side or snack.
+If you love fries but want something a little healthier, carrot fries are about to become your go-to side dish or snack.
 They’re naturally sweet, perfectly crispy, and super easy to make, whether you bake or air-fry them.
-Plus, they’re packed with nutrients and pair well with almost any seasoning.

 The key to getting them crispy is in how you cut them, what you coat them with, and how you cook them (don’t overcrowd the pan!).
 Whether you’re making these for a quick side dish, healthy snack, or meal prep staple, these carrot fries deliver big on flavor and texture.